vikramjakhr/Resume/resume.md

   with threading issues.
 - **NoSql**.
 I have recently used Redis for caching time series data that is frequently requested by client applications.
   I also setup and maintained Cassandra as a time series db.
 - **Linux Administration**.
-I don't call myself a sysadmin, but since I use Linux personally as well as develop services that runs on Linux, I became familiar with modifying kernel parameters such as choosing different I/O schedulers as well as tools to debug and understand performance issues (e.g. iotop, dstat, etc.).
+I don't call myself a sysadmin, but since I use Linux personally and develop services that runs on Linux, I became familiar with modifying kernel parameters such as choosing different I/O schedulers as well as tools to debug and understand performance issues (e.g. iotop, dstat, etc.).
 - **Other languages**.
 I've previously used Clojure, Groovy, Rails, F#, Javascript and SQL for small projects and for fun.